 Liberation of women in Western Society

-Western talk of women’s liberation is nothing but a disguised form of exploitation of her body, degradation of her soul, and deprivation of her honor.
-Western society claims to have ‘uplifted’ women.
-On the contrary, it has actually degraded them to the status of concubines, mistresses and society butterflies that are mere tools in the hands of pleasure seekers and sex marketers.
+Western talk of women’s liberation is nothing but a disguised form of exploitation of her body. degradation of her soul, and deprivation of her honor.
+Society claims to have ‘uplifted’ women.
+On the contrary, it actually degraded them to the status of concubines. mistresses and society butterflies that are mere tools in the hands of pleasure seekers and sex marketers.

 In conclusion, the Muslim woman given a role, duties and rights 1400 years ago that most women do not enjoy today – even in the West.
 These are from Allah and are designed to keep balance in society; what may seem unjust or missing in one place is compensated for or explained in another place.
 A woman in Islam can do any business she chooses. as long as her action will not affect her honor and no man can force her to marry without her will